atharvakokane/atharvakokane.github.io/projects.md

 <br />**2nd may:** finished shooting! i am so excited for post production. (me and varun shivlani are going to be so mad on the days of post production, lmao.)

 <br />**8th may:** what an idiot i was. i thought the film would premiere today. well, we are still in post production and we realized that the audio quality of the mics were aweful. note to self, next time check the mics. also, we are re-recording a monologue for the film. hopefully it works out, but if it doesn't, oh well.

+<br />**13th may**: we scrapped it. screw it, go next. thank you to zayan khan for giving me the confidence to continue film making.

 <a id = "memorease"></a>